-What every Muslim should know about the Bible
+What every Muslim should know about the Bible and Injeel

 What should every Muslim know about the Bible